Heron: Steam Machine: Controls

 Heron: Steam Machine can be controlled with the Wii Remote on the Wii or by touching the screen to rotate a block clockwise on the iPhone.
 When playing on the Wii, two styles of control can be used. holding the remote horizontally allows the selection and rotation of blocks by using the D-pad and the 1- and 2-buttons to rotate clockwise and counter-clockwise.
 When holding the remote vertically, players can point at the block they want to rotate and then rotate it by holding the A-button while turning their wrist.
 The game automatically detects which type of control the player is using.

 Multiplayer

 The WiiWare version of the game features local cooperative multiplayer for up to four players.
 This is done by dividing the board among the players and having each player only able to access their own portion of the screen.
 The players will need to work together to still make the pipes match, having their scores added.
 Separate scoreboards are kept in the game for one, two, three and four player games.

 No multiplayer gameplay is currently available on the iOS version.

 Reception

 Nintendo Life gave it a 7/10, stating that it "isn't going to win any awards, but it has a clean cartoony look and offers a great 5-minute pick-up game that will have broad appeal."
 Wiiloveit.com thought the "teamwork-building multiplayer" was a nice touch, as was its "warm atmosphere".
 The site gave it a total rating of 24/30.
+IGN gave the game a 6.0/10, stating that while fans of Pipe Dream might enjoy it, the pre-filled board can cause "frequent frustration".
+The game holds a Metacritic score of 70/100, based on 5 critic reviews.